 - 1. NWRT Project Number: (e.g. 3-09-01) - 2.
 Project Title: Provide a one to two sentence title as identified in your application for funding. - 3.
 Project Leader: Provide name and contact information, including a telephone and email where you can be reached. - 4.
 Original Project Budget: Provide a copy of the original budget from the application approved by the NWMB.
-Line items can be explained or expanded on using footnotes. - 5.
-Original Contributions: Provide a table summarizing contributions of the NWMB, proponent and others, from the application approved by the NWMB with explanations of any variation from the original proposal. - 6.
+Line items can be explained or expanded on using footnotes.

+- 5. Original Contributions: Provide a table summarizing contributions of the NWMB, proponent and others, from the application approved by the NWMB with explanations of any variation from the original proposal. - 6.
 Explanation of changes: Provide a list of any changes in the original project budget or original contributions. - 7.
 Financial Report: Provide a financial report using the below format.

-Budget Item Budgeted Disbursed Variance TOTAL - any, to be returned to Nany, to be carried over: 9.
-3. Explanation of variances: Provide a list of explanations of variances, if applicable.
-3. Verification of information provided: Use the below statement and provide signature at end of report: I certify that this is an accurate statement of the Board project funds received and disbursed in accordance with the joint contribution agreement.
+Budget Item Budgeted Disbursed Variance TOTAL Balance, if any, to be returned to NWMB: Balance, if any, to be carried over: 9. \ • anations of variances, it elow statement and pro f applicable. vide signature at end of rate statement of the B contribution agreement. oard project funds rece ived and disbursed in

 Project leader